jasonzou/research-helper/README.md

 # Research Helper

-Research helper is a paper/book management tool.
-It is a reference management tool with various useful functionalities such as: built-in PDF reader, live markdown note and excalidraw note.
+Research helper is another research manager which has is a reference management tool with various useful functionalities such as: built-in PDF reader, live markdown note and excalidraw note.

 ![screenshot.png](./galleries/screenshot.png)